cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 YES!! we are almost done.
-Last but not least we need to set up the right email protocol In the `config/environments/development.rb` configure your mailer so that it uses the smtp protocol:
+Last but not least we need to set up the right email protocol in `config/environments/development.rb` to configure your mailer so that it uses the smtp protocol:

 ```Ruby
   config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }